philippstehr/philippstehr.github.io/index.md

 ## Teaching

-In the fall term 2025/6, I will be teaching in the introduction to political theory as well as a seminar on political resistance and a seminar on the political theory of Big Tech.
+Since the fall term 2025/6 I am teaching introductory and advanced courses in political philosophy and ethics in the BA Political Science and the MA Politics & Technology at TUM.

 In the summer term 2025 I taught a course on democratic innovations at TU Munich.
 In the Academic Year 2024/25 I've also been teaching a range of graduate and undergraduate courses in the Philosophy, PPE, and Applied Ethics programs at Utrecht.
 In 2022 and 2023 I have co-taught an Introduction to Political Philosophy for undergraduate PPE students at Utrecht.